- Why does Google use an auction to determine the ads that appear on my pages?

 - Relevance factors, such as the relevance of the advertiser's ads and keywords to your site.

 The auction is designed to ensure advertisers have an incentive to bid their true maximum value and to remove incentives for advertisers to bid lower than their true value.
 Similar to the auction for Google search ads, an advertiser typically pays no more than what’s required to rank higher than the next best ad, or to clear the auction floor, if any.
-The auction for ads on the Google Display Network, however, differs slightly in that an advertiser pays that price only for incremental clicks they generate from being in their current position and pays the next highest ranking ad’s price for the rest of the clicks.
+The auction for ads on the Google Display Network, however, differs slightly in that an advertiser typically pays that price only for incremental clicks they generate from being in their current position and pays the next highest ranking ad’s price for the rest of the clicks.
 Another difference is that for interest category ads on the Google Display Network a service fee may be added to the closing auction price in some cases.

 To understand the concept of incremental clicks, you first need to understand that different ad positions have different visibility and can therefore yield different numbers of clicks.
 For example, in an ad unit with two ad positions, an advertiser might generate 10 clicks by being in the most visible top position, while that same advertiser might generate only eight clicks if he were to show in the less visible second position.
 Here, the two additional clicks are considered the incremental clicks for being in the top position as opposed to the second position.

 In the above simplified example, the difference in visibility of the two ad positions seems to be relatively small, i.e., they generate a similar number of clicks.
 The auction for ads on the Google Display Network is designed to make sure that advertisers are paying a fair price for incremental clicks.
 The advertiser who wins the top position will pay enough to rank higher than the advertiser below, for the two incremental clicks; for the remaining eight clicks, he'll pay a lower price -- the amount he would have paid if he had ranked in the second position.
 In other words, the Actual CPC that an advertiser pays is based on the weighted average of the bids and Quality Scores of the advertisers ranking below (and includes any applicable service fees).
 The weights are based on the incremental performance of the position.

 Let’s look at a series of simplified examples to understand how this works.
 In these examples, we assume that the ads have identical Quality Scores for simplicity.